tungstenfabric/docs/tungsten-fabric-operator/working-with-kubernetes-operators-101.rst

 For example, to deploy described above infrastructure on Openshift, it's necessary to apply some additional resources.
 Openshift is based on RedHat CoreOS nodes which have generally read-only filesystem and limited system tools for configuration during runtime.
 CoreOS is designed to be configured buring boot process with so called ignition configs and then work with persistent configuration.
-Because of that `here <TODO WHEN REPOSITORY WILL BE PUBLISHED>`_ are some ignition configs applied as custom resources managed by operator delivered by Openshift.
+Because of that `here <https://github.com/tungstenfabric/tf-openshift/tree/master/deploy/openshift>`_ are some ignition configs applied as custom resources managed by operator delivered by Openshift.
 For example nftables rules required by Tungsten Fabric are applied with ignition files or an overlay mount of `/lib/modules` directory is created in order to allow mount of vRouter kernel module.